mikarinneoracle/gcn-micronaut-atp-price-spa/README.md

 <br>
 <b><i>Tip</i></b>: I've modified the GCN generated <code>build pipeline</code> a bit so that I've added a new step to end of it to trigger the OKE <code>deployment pipeline</code> automatically after the build.
 Also, for automatic builds when committing code I've added a trigger to OCI DevOps project to kick-off the deployment pipeline (and hence also the deployment pipeline) automatically.
 This works for both JVM and GraalVM Native builds.
 <p>
 I've also modified the GCN generated <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/.devops/oci_docker_jvmbuild_spec.yaml#L47">build pipeline spec</a> so that instead using tag <code>latest</code> it generates a new tag from <code>${OCI_BUILD_RUN_ID}</code> and uses that for the container image deployment to OKE.
 Same for the GraalVM native build spec.
-(Also the line that assigns the docker tag value latest needs to be removed at line 74 or so to make this work.)
+(Also the line that assigns the docker tag value latest needs to be removed at line 74 or so to make this work.) <i>You can copy paste the Build pipeline specs from this repo after creating the devops project in VS Code that will override these files when creating.</i>
 <p>
 7. Create OCI load balancer with <code>kubectl</code> to access the the application from browser:
 <pre>